OS: Android 10

 The Surface Duo is on sale now, though you’ll only be able to buy it on contract from AT&T. If you want to take the phone to Verizon or T-Mobile, you’ll have to pick up one of the unlocked models.
 The Surface Duo starts at $1,399, and for that you get a device with 128GB of storage and no microSD card slot for expandable memory.
 If you want double that capacity, it’ll set you back $1,499.

-To put the Surface Duo’s price in context, it’s $100 more than the already pricey Samsung Galaxy Note 20 Ultra.
+But to put the Surface Duo’s $1,400 list price in context, it’s $100 more than the already pricey Samsung Galaxy Note 20 Ultra.
 Among foldable handsets, the Galaxy Z Flip 5G is a bit more expensive at $1,449, though that phone isn’t really in the same category as the Surface Duo.
 A better point of comparison would be the Galaxy Z Fold 2, which opens to a similar span in terms of total display real estate, and costs an astronomical $1,999.

 Microsoft Surface Duo review: Design